 |Meets International Visa Requirements||No|

-Emerging environmental issues, recent technological advances, and a growing elderly population are escalating the need for skilled respiratory therapists.
-To be successful, today’s respiratory care leaders must be skilled educators, practitioners, and case managers.
-In response, Northeastern University's College of Professional Studies has developed the Master of Science in Respiratory Care Leadership.
+Affordable Care Act, recent technological advances, and a growing elderly population are escalating the need for skilled respiratory therapists.
+To be successful, today’s respiratory care leaders must be skilled educators, department managers, practitioners, case managers and research coordinators.
+In response, Northeastern University College of Professional Studies has developed the Master of Science in Respiratory Care Leadership.